WheatonCS/Lexos/2_InTheMargins/Analyze/TopWords/topwords_ITM.md

 3. Compare all the classes: Comparing the proportion of each token in one class to that in another class.
 Example: Find topwords between two books (classes).
 This option is only available when class labels are attached to your active documents.

 ##Advanced Culling
+Lexos provides additional ways to cull the potential list of topwords.
+Use Topword's Advanced Culling options (and/or the Tokenize Culling Options) to limit the number of potential topwords.
+Topword's Advanced Culling options enable you to cull tokens with certain frequencies.
+For example, assuming our tokens are words (1-gram tokens), note that the most frequently used words are mostly the so-called functional words while the least frequently used words are context-specific words.
+These culling options allow you to seek topwords from only those tokens who frequencies satisfy one of three options: All (no culling), Built-in Options, or Customize.
+1. All (default): This default option means that no culling is applied, that is, topwords uses all the tokens that appear in both groups.
+2. Built-in Options
+  1. Standard Deviation: Cull outliers by the standard deviation from the mean on a normal distribution (bell-shaped curve) of frequencies of all words.
+   * Use Top Outlier Only: Only compare words with rather high frequencies.
+2 standard deviations above mean.
+   * Use Non Outlier Only: Only compare words with not too high or too low frequencies.
+Within 2 standard deviations from Mean.
+   * Use Low Outlier Only: Only compare words with rather low frequencies.
+2 standard deviations below mean.